prefix-dev/rattler-build/docs/recipe_file.md

 #### Destination path

-Within boa's work directory, you may specify a particular folder to place source into. `rattler-build` will always drop you into the same folder (build folder/work), but it's up to you whether you want your source extracted into that folder, or nested deeper.
+Within rattler-build's work directory, you may specify a particular folder to place source into. `rattler-build` will always drop you into the same folder (build folder/work), but it's up to you whether you want your source extracted into that folder, or nested deeper.
 This feature is particularly useful when dealing